WCSCourses/ViralBioinfLAC2022/Modules/Reference_alignment.md

 > output in BAM format (**b**) and to auto-detect the format the input
 > data is in (**S**).

+**Question: How big is the SAM file compared to the BAM file?**

+> If your SAM file is 0B (i.e. 0 bytes = empty) then something went wrong with the BWA
+> alignment step, so restart from there.
+If you SAM file is fine (i.e. >0), but your BAM file is 0B
+> (i.e. empty), then something went wrong with your SAM to BAM conversion so re-do that section.

 To prepare our new .bam file for downstream use, we should now sort and index it using again **SAMtools**:

 ``samtools sort dengue-aln.bam -o dengue-aln.sorted.bam``